louismullie/temp-data/markdown_final/73f2d8a0-98bf-46bf-b014-fbbf2c1efb5f.md

 Methods

 A mixed method study consisted of an online survey and focus groups (FGs) about what nurses know, do, and need was conducted.
 336 HC nurses were invited to participate.
 Descriptive statistics were computed using SPSS.
-The χ 2 and t-tests were conducted to compare.
+The χ² and t-tests were conducted to compare.
 The FGs were transcribed verbatim and thematically analysed.

 Results